NightscoutFoundation/xDrip/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "\U0001F4A1 Please don't open an issue except when asked by a developer in a discussion (see below)"
+name: "\U0001F4A1 Please do not open an issue unless asked to do so by a developer in a discussion (see below)"
 about: Feature request
 label: enhancement
 ---